petter-holmberg/elements/README.md

 `pair` implements a structure of two elements (that may differ in type) allocated on the stack.
 They can be accessed through the function `get`, either by position or by type.
 If the two elements are of the same type, `pair` also provides a functor interface through the member function `.map`.

-`array` implements an array of elements contiguously allocated on the free store.
+`array_single_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
-`array` supports insertion at the back in amortized constant time using `push`.
+`array_single_ended` supports insertion at the back in amortized constant time using `push`.
 If the capacity is exceeded it reallocates and moves its elements.
-`array` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
+`array_single_ended` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
-`array` also provides a monadic interface through the member functions `.map` and `.flat_map`.
+`array_single_ended` also provides a monadic interface through the member functions `.map` and `.flat_map`.

 `array_double_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.